-MY T-SHIRT'S WATER STORY
+ACTIVITY - MY T-SHIRT'S WATER STORY

-1) Have your students find an extra t-shirt or look at the label on the shirt they are currently wearing.
-Then, make sure they have a piece of paper and a pen or pencil.

-2) Have each student fold their paper so it has 8 boxes:
+- 1) Have your students find an extra t-shirt or look at the label on the shirt they are currently wearing.
+Then, make sure they have a pen or pencil and their journal or a piece of paper. - 2) Have each student find the 8 boxes printed in their journal or fold a piece of paper so it has 8 boxes:

-3) In the first box, have them draw a picture of their shirt and write, "My T-Shirt's Water Story".

-4) Clothing tags can tell us some important information about the water footprint of each garment.
+- 3) In the first box, have them draw a picture of their shirt and write, "My T-Shirt's Water Story". - 4) Clothing tags can tell us some important information about the water footprint of each garment.
 In addition to the size, labels will tell you the materials used to make the item and where the item was made.
 Have each student examine their tag.
 In the second box, they should write down or draw a picture of the percentage of each material used in their shirt.